Bevespi Aerosphere

 Bevespi Aerosphere (glycopyrrolate / formoterol) is a combination inhaler.
 It contains two medications that work together to help treat COPD symptoms:

-What are the side effects of Bevespi Aerosphere (glycopyrrolate / formoterol)?
+Side effects of Bevespi Aerosphere (glycopyrrolate / formoterol)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.